BabylonJS/OldDocumentationSite/content/How_To/Particles/Animate.md

 ![sheet](/img/how_to/sprites/08-2.png)

 Starting with Babylon.js v3.3, you can also set `particleSystem.spriteRandomStartCell = true` to randomly pick the start cell id of each particles between `startSpriteCellID` and `endSpriteCellID`.
-Please note that `GPUParticleSystem` does not support this feature.

 Setting the value of `spriteCellChangeSpeed` to 1 allows the `particleSystem` to match the animation to life time of a particle.
 The particle will be emitted with the sprite at `startSpriteCellID` and will die displaying the sprite at `endSpriteCellID`.